k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/04_fabric_basic_commands.md

 4. `Question: What is the status of the CRM_DB interface?`

-5. `Advanced Question: Update the CUSTOMER.FIRST_NAME of Instance 215 to your own name.
-Perform a get CustomerLU.215 again.
+5. `Advanced Question: Update the CRM_DB source database: update CUSTOMER.FIRST_NAME of Instance 215 to your own name.
+Run set sync force; command and then run get Customer.215; command again.
 What is the CUSTOMER.FIRST_NAME?
 How will you change it to become the source value?`